Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Masarik, Shutterstock

-While they may be stubborn and a little too courageous for their own good sometimes, they are also incredibly loving and devoted.
-Dachshunds love to snuggle with their humans.
-But they also love to bark!
-So, if something is going on, they’ll be the first to let you know.
-Training can be difficult because of their inflexibility, and they are quite bright—so they’ll frequently try to outsmart you.
+While they may be stubborn and a little too courageous, Dachshunds are also incredibly loving and devoted.
+They love to snuggle with their humans, but they also love to bark!
+They’ll be the first to let you know if something is going on.
+Training can be difficult because of their inflexibility, and they are pretty bright, so they’ll frequently try to outsmart you.

 10. Black and Tan Coonhound